 Instructions

-- Place cut potatoes into a slow cooker and pour broth over the top of the potatoes.
+- Place cubed potatoes into a slow cooker and pour broth over the top of the potatoes.

-- Cook potatoes on high setting for 4 and ½ hours or low for 6-7 hours.
-Potatoes should be fork tender.
+- Cook potatoes on high setting for 3-4 hours or low for 6-7 hours.
+Potatoes should be fork-tender.

 - Spoon some liquid out of the crock, if desired.

-- Mash potatoes with a fork or potato masher and add sour cream, cream cheese, ¼ cup butter, salt and pepper to the crock pot.
+- Mash potatoes with a fork or potato masher then add sour cream, cream cheese, ¼ cup butter, salt, pepper, and garlic or onion powder (if using) to the crock pot.

-- Use beaters to mix just until a creamy consistency.
+- Use beaters on low to mix just until a creamy consistency.
+Do not overmix or they will become gummy.

-- Top with chopped chives or parsley, if using, and serve with extra pats of butter.
+- Taste and add additional salt and pepper if necessary.
+Top with chopped chives or parsley, if using, and serve with extra pats of butter.

 Marjory